Basics of Currency: Understanding Money & Exchange Rates

 Circulating Paper Money

-Even in today’s digital world, especially circulating paper money is still vital.
-Most governments issue printed notes through national treasuries or central banks.
-In the U.S., the Bureau of Engraving and Printing and the U.S. Mint manage note and coin production.
+Even with digital payment systems expanding, circulating paper money remains widely used.
+National treasuries or central banks oversee production.
+In the U.S., the Bureau of Engraving and Printing produces notes, while the U.S. Mint handles coin production.

 Cryptocurrency and Digital Currency